Pardis Sabeti

+Sabeti and her lab have pioneered technologies for detecting, tracking, and countering deadly pathogens, including Ebola, Zika, Lassa, and SARS-CoV-2.
+They have also created some of the most powerful algorithms and molecular tools to characterize the human genome and methods for gene delivery of new biomedicines to specific tissues.

+Sabeti was named one of Time Magazine's Persons of the Year in 2014 (Ebola Fighters), and one of the Time 100 most influential people in 2015.
+Her continued efforts including during the COVID-19 pandemic led her to receive a Time 100 Impact Award and to be inducted into the National Academy of Medicine.
+She is the current host of the educational series Against All Odds: Inside Statistics sponsored by Annenberg Learner and a Crash Course on Outbreak Science and is the lead singer and a writer for the rock band Thousand Days.

 Early life and education

 Sabeti was born in 1975 in Tehran, Iran, to Nasrin and Parviz Sabeti.
 Her father came from a Baháʼí Faith family but never officially joined as a member and was the deputy in SAVAK, Iran's intelligence agency, and a high ranking security official in Shah's regime.

+Her family fled Iran in October 1978, shortly before the Iranian Revolution, when Sabeti was two years old, and found sanctuary in Florida.
+As a child, Sabeti wanted to be a flower-shop owner, novelist, or doctor.
+However, she was most passionate about math.
 She had a sister, Parisa, who was 2 years older.
 Growing up, Parisa taught Pardis the course material she had learned the year before in school, leading Pardis to be "almost two years ahead of her classmates" when the school year began.

-Her family fled Iran in October 1978, shortly before the Iranian Revolution, when Sabeti was two years old, and found sanctuary in Florida.
-Growing up in Orlando, Sabeti wanted to be a flower-shop owner, novelist, or doctor.
-However, she was most passionate about math.
-Throughout her childhood and into college, Sabeti played competitive tennis.
-Sabeti went to Trinity Preparatory School in Central Florida.
-In high school, she was a National Merit Scholar and participated on USA Today’s All-USA High School Academic Team.
-She additionally attributes part of her inspiration towards medical science to the 1995 movie Outbreak.
+Throughout her life, Sabeti played many sports including competitive tennis.

+Sabeti went to Trinity Preparatory School in Florida.
+In high school, she was a National Merit Scholar, class president, valedictorian, and member of the Varsity tennis team.
+She additionally attributes part of her inspiration towards infectious disease research to the 1995 movie Outbreak.